xbmc/xbmc/xbmc/lib/libUPnP/Platinum/README.txt

                  media server
      cd      -   traverse down one level in the content tree on the active media server
-     cdup    -   traverse up one level in the content tree on the active media server
+     cd ..   -   traverse up one level in the content tree on the active media server
      pwd     -   print the path from the root to your current position in the content tree on the active media server

 Experimental MediaRenderer commands (not yet full implemented):
-     setmr   - * select a media renderer to become the active media renderer getmr   -   print the friendly name of the active media renderer open    -   set the uri on the active media renderer play    -   play the active uri on the active media renderer
+     setmr   -   select a media renderer to become the active media renderer getmr   -   print the friendly name of the active media renderer open    -   set the uri on the active media renderer play    -   play the active uri on the active media renderer